plainbanana/isucon-tools/README.md

 # isucon-tools
 - Makefile

-first to run `make install-essentials` to install some essential tools and configure some `/etc` files to be done every server.
+First to run `make install-essentials` to install some essential tools and configure some `/etc` files to be done every server.

 - isulog